dogweather/schema-dot-org/README.md

 <%= @public_law %>
 ```

-The generated webpage will contain correct Schema.org JSON-LD markup:
+SchemaDotOrg will validate your code, and if correct, will generate Schema.org JSON-LD markup:

 ```html
 <script type="application/ld+json">